sanazmhd/documents/README.md

 - Enables discovery of stations in multi-vendor environments.
 - Provides device capability and supports optional system name and description, and management address.
 - Provides information that can be used to detect duplex and speed mismatches.
-- Discover devices with misconfigured or unreachable [IP addresses](https://www.routerfreak.com/ip-addressing-part-1/).
+- Discover devices with misconfigured or unreachable (IP addresses).

 **Frame Encapsulation**